 Use parental controls

 - Ensure parental controls are activated on mobile devices and game consoles.
-See our advice on taming the technology.

 - Guidance on in-app purchases from the Australian Competition and Consumer Commission (ACCC) may also be useful.